 KingRoot doesn’t have anything like that available yet today where you can keep it installed, turn it off or hide it so you can use Android Pay, and then toggle it back on or unhide to again so you can go back to using your device with root access.
 Android as simple as KingRoot is to use thanks to it being a one-click rooting tool, it’s not really something you want to be going back and installing every day after you’ve made an Android pay transaction.

-Downloading the KingRoot Android 7.0 Nougat App APK
+How to Download KingRoot Android 7.0 Nougat App APK to Root Android Devices

 The KingRoot team has made the KingRoot tool very easy to download and install.
 But before you can think about doing that, you need to change one of the settings on your Android operating system so that you can install applications from outside of the Google Play Store.
 The setting is called “Unknown Sources” and unless it’s on you can only install the applications that are available to download from the Google Play Store.
 Google chooses to do this because they are always looking out for your safety on the Play Store but they have little control over applications from outside of the Google Play Store.
 As such, you’ll be given a warning when you go to install the KingRoot application and how it’s unsafe to install, but that’s not referring to the KingRoot application itself; it’s just talking about an app that you are installing outside of Google Play.
 Since we know the KingRoot tool is safe, there is nothing to worry about when you install it.
 To turn on Unknown Sources, head to the Menu > Settings > Security > Unknown Sources and toggle the switch so that it is now on.